New Tool to Detect Inhomogeneous Chiral Symmetry Breaking: QCD

-This model has been applied to aspects of the QCD phase diagram before, see e.g. the review Ref.~\cite{Fischer:2018sdj} for a summary.

-As a first step in the analysis, we solve the DSE for the homogeneous restored phase, for which $B(p)$ is exactly zero, all over the phase diagram.
-This is done in the standard formulation of QCD without the chiral rotation Eq.~(\ref{rotation}).
-We then force the appearance of a modulation by performing the rotation, which adds a $\gamma_5\tau_a\slashed q$ term to the inverse propagator, i.e., in the QCD Lagrangian
+with two chiral-symmetry preserving terms parametrized by dressing functions $A$ and $C$ (where $\tilde{\omega}_p = \omega_p + i \mu$) and a symmetry-breaking dressing function $B$ { which vanishes in the symmetric phase.
+The self-interaction diagram contains two bare quark-gluon vertices.
+The dressing of one of these vertices has already been combined with the dressing of the gluon propagator (wiggly line) to an effective running coupling.
+For this coupling we will use the Qin-Chang model \cite{Qin:2011dd} in the same setup as detailed in \cite{Motta:2024agi}.
+This type of model has been applied to aspects of the QCD phase diagram before, see e.g. the review Ref.~\cite{Fischer:2018sdj}. }

-where $D_\mu$ here refers to the covariant derivative.
-In the propagator, this extension induces several new terms which can be worked out exactly.
-Their details do not matter here.
-Each of these new terms is accompanied by its own dressing function.
-In an ansatz-based approach, one would have to go through the complicated and extremely costly exercise to solve the resulting set of DSEs self-consistently to get the stable CDW solution.

-Is is, however, much simpler and numerically cheaper to determine the inhomogeneous chiral susceptibility in this framework.
-A trivial extrapolation of the calculation above will show that the inhomogeneous chiral susceptibility of the chiral solution is the following \begin{widetext}
+We now induce the inhomogeneous modulation by the chiral rotation.
+In an ansatz-based approach, one would have to go through the complicated and extremely costly exercise of solving the resulting set of DSEs self-consistently to get the stable CDW solution.} { On the contrary, it is much simpler and numerically cheaper to determine the inhomogeneous chiral susceptibility $\chi(\omega_p, \vec p \,| q)$.
+Proceeding analogously to the NJL case yields the following expression (in the symmetric phase) } \begin{widetext}